Predjama Castle: Hidden passageway

+A vertical natural shaft, which Erasmus ordered to be enlarged, leads out of the original castle, and leads to the exit located at the top of the cliff, 25 meters away from the cliff's edge.
+During the siege, this shaft allowed Erasmus to secretly supply the castle with food and to continue with his robberies.

 After the reconstruction

 After the siege and destruction of the original castle, its ruins were acquired by the Oberburg family.
 In 1511, the second castle, built by the Purgstall family in the first decade of the 16th century, was destroyed in an earthquake.
-In the year 1567, Archduke Charles of Austria leased the castle to Baron Philipp von Cobenzl, who paid it off after 20 years.
+In 1567, Archduke Charles of Austria leased the castle to Baron Philipp von Cobenzl, who paid it off after 20 years.
 In 1570, the current castle was built in the Renaissance style, pressed next to a vertical cliff under the original medieval fortification.
 The castle has remained in this form, virtually unchanged, to the present day.

-In the 18th century, it became one of the favourite summer residences of the Cobenzl family.
+In the 18th century, it became one of the favourite summer residences of the Cobenzl family, together with nearby Haasberg castle.
 Both the Austrian statesman and famous art collector Philipp von Cobenzl and the diplomat Count Ludwig von Cobenzl spent time in the castle.

 In 1810, the castle was inherited by Count Michael Coronini von Cronberg, and in 1846 it was sold to the Windischgrätz family, who remained its owners until the end of World War II, when it was confiscated and nationalized by the Yugoslav Communist authorities and turned into a museum.